The Bankrate promise

 Charlottesville’s Downtown Mall is a staple in the city, offering more than 120 shops and 30+ restaurants.
 The mall extends the length of Main St. and is comprised of restored, historic buildings and a few modern ones as well.
 In the middle of the mall runs a beautifully paved, brick pedestrian walkway that makes the space easily navigable.
 Parking is easy to manage, with multiple lots and garages surrounding the mall.
 UVA students and their families can also enjoy a free trolley service that leads downtown.

 Foodies who prefer a more diverse menu flock to options like Himalayan Fusion, which offers Indian, Nepalese, and Tibetan cuisine.
-There’s also Cinema Taco, a Mexican, movie-themed restaurant, Ten, a Japanese restaurant famous for its Sake flights, or Fleur, a French fine dining option.
+There’s also Cinema Taco, a Mexican, movie-themed restaurant (located in the Jefferson Theater), Ten, a Japanese restaurant famous for its sake flights and Fleurie, a French fine dining option.

 In between the delicious meal options, there are over a hundred shops to visit in the Downtown Mall.
 Shoppers who want more unique, one-of-a-kind items should pop into Low Vintage.
 Low Vintage is a curated secondhand store with vintage clothes, records, and other eclectic items.
-Book lovers won’t want to miss 2nd Act Books, a huge used-book store run by a retired UVA professor, with a community space and occasional author readings.
-The regal-looking Oyster House Antiques is the perfect stop for anyone seeking traditional antique Chinese furniture, all hand-picked and restored by the owner.
+Book lovers won’t want to miss 2nd Act Books — a huge used-book store run by a retired UVA professor — which offers gently used books, book-themed puzzles and occasional author readings.
+The regal-looking Oyster House Antiques is the perfect stop for anyone seeking traditional antique Chinese furniture, all hand-picked by the owner and staff and carefully restored by their in-house expert.

 West Main Street

 While you’ll find a number of hotels on this strip, largely in part due to the close proximity of UVA, restaurants dominate as you make your way down the street.
-The well-known Orzo Kitchen & Wine Bar will be every Italian food lover’s dream.
+The well-known Orzo Kitchen & Wine Bar will be every Mediterranean food lover’s dream.
 Right on the edge of the downtown area, the menu consists of Italian, Spanish, Greek, and French food.
-Next door is a Mexican restaurant called Little Star.
-Using local ingredients cooked over an open fire, the chef creates handsome, picture-worthy plates.
+Next door is the Black Cow Chophouse.
+Sip on a happy hour cocktail before enjoying a quality cut of meat prepared over a wooden-fire hearth.

 Crozet Artisan Depot

 Artists and makers will thrive in the Crozet Artisan Depot.
-Less than 30 minutes from downtown Charlottesville, “the Depot” is a gallery and studio space that hosts art openings, workshops and demonstrations.
-It’s housed in a Historic Train Depot, with works from over 80 artists covering its walls.
+Less than 30 minutes from downtown Charlottesville, “The Depot” is an artisan gallery that hosts art openings, workshops and demonstrations.
+It’s housed in a historic train depot, with works from over 80 artists covering its walls.
 Local artists of all ages are featured in monthly exhibitions.
-You can take a look at the 2022 artists here.
+You can find a list of the featured artists here.

-For gift shoppers, the Depot features a variety of art, including painting, pottery, jewelry, photography and stained glass.
-Handmade goods sold in the Crozet Artisan Depot shop change from season to season, and may include clocks, hats, scarves, wood carvings and other artisan treasures.
-The Depot also sells locally made honey and jelly, and houses a Gearharts Fine Chocolates where you can pick up handmade chocolates.
+For gift shoppers, The Depot features a variety of art, including painting, pottery, jewelry, photography and stained glass.
+Handmade goods sold in the Crozet Artisan Depot shop change from season to season and may include clocks, hats, scarves, wood carvings and other artisan treasures.
+The Depot also sells locally made honey and jelly, and it houses Gearharts Fine Chocolates where you can pick up handmade chocolates.

 Looking for more?